 - The ability to follow detailed directions correctly and completely is an essential characteristic when determining suitability for the laboratory science profession.
 A complete application is a requirement for admission and students with incomplete applications will not be considered for an interview.

 A student must complete the pre-clinical curriculum or equivalent at an affiliated university with letter grades of C or better in each course.
-The pre-clinical curriculum consists of the biological science, chemistry, mathematics, and pre-clinical courses listed under Admission Requirements.
+The pre-clinical curriculum consists of the biological science, chemistry, mathematics, and pre-clinical courses listed under Pre-Requisite Requirements.

 A student must complete a Minnesota Department of Human Services background study (as required by Minnesota state law) and receive clearance for direct patient contact.